syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 ## Adding SVG Images

-SVG images can be inserted in Excel documents for displaying images with accuracy while scaling/zooming page.
-Adding SVG images is now supported in XlsIO with SVG and its fallback raster image data as parameters as in the below code snippet.
+SVG images can be inserted in Excel documents for displaying images with accuracy when scaling or zooming page.
+Adding SVG images is now supported in XlsIO with SVG and its fallback raster image data as parameters as in the following code snippet.

 {% tabs %}
 {% highlight c# %}